MAJOR WORKSHEET COURSE DESCRIPTIONS DEGREE PLANNER

 2. One Quarter of Internship Experience

-Students find their own internship OR participate in a UCLA-sponsored program listed below and enroll in I A STD 195CE to receive credit.
+Students find their own internship OR participate in a UCLA-sponsored program listed below AND enroll in I A STD 195CE to receive credit.

 Eligibility